All Episodes

 Jonathan Davis from Korn, one of my favorite people.

-Like, you text with Marilyn Manson.
+I can't believe you text with Marilyn Manson.

-He's like my modern-day pen pal.
+He's like my modern day pen pal.

 We never actually talk on the phone.